 The tongue is mainly composed of muscles.
 It is covered with a mucous membrane.
 Small nodules of tissue, called papillae, cover the upper surface of the tongue.
 Between the papillae are the taste buds, which provide the sense of taste.
 In addition to taste, the tongue functions in moving food to aid chewing and swallowing, and it is important in speech.

 Review Date 7/12/2018

-Updated by: Josef Shargorodsky, MD, MPH, Johns Hopkins University School of Medicine, Baltimore, MD.
+Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.